mcinteerj/mdb-field-record-access-control/README.md

 >Note: you will need to update the relevant parameters in the `mongoimport` command.
 You will be able to find sample `mongoimport` commands for your cluster by navigating to the 'Command Line Tools' page for your cluster by clicking on the "`...`" button for the given cluster on your main cluster dashboard or by following [these instructions](https://docs.atlas.mongodb.com/import/mongoimport/).

-The commands will automatically download the content in the provided sample data files and pipe this into the `mongoimport` command.
-If you would prefer to do this as separate steps, you can download the respective files and load them using the `--file` parameter for mongoimport.
+The commands will automatically download the content in the provided sample data files from this GitRepo and pipe this into the `mongoimport` command.
+If you would prefer to do this as separate steps, you can download the respective files ([events.json](./events.json) and [user_perms.json](./user_perms.json))and load them using the `--file` parameter for mongoimport.

 #### user_perms.json
 This file was manually created and contains a series of user permission records of the following structure: